We Create and Advance Solutions

 The Pacific Institute at the Historic UN 2023

-The United Nations will hold its first Water Conference since 1977 March 22-24 in New York.
-This once-in-a-generation event is a powerful opportunity to further advance water action on the global sustainable development stage.
-The Pacific Institute will be front and center at a range of events, providing thought leadership on how the public and private sectors can play a critical role building water resilience by 2030.
+The United Nations held its first Water Conference since 1977 March 22-24 in New York.
+This once-in-a-generation event was a powerful opportunity to further advance water action on the global sustainable development stage.
+The Pacific Institute was front and center at a range of events, providing thought leadership on how the public and private sectors can play a critical role building water resilience by 2030.

 A Global Thought Leader on Water Resilience